Skip to main content

 Does GitHub Actions offer a free plan?

-As of March 2026, yes, GitHub Actions includes a free tier with 6 features.
+As of July 2026, yes, GitHub Actions includes a free tier.
 It allows teams to evaluate the dev tools capabilities before committing to a paid subscription.

 What pricing model does GitHub Actions use?